-Recommendation 7.3: Internal audit.
+7.3 Internal Audit

 The Company does not have a formal internal audit function due to its current size.
-The Audit and Risk

-Management Committee monitors the need for an internal audit function.
+The Audit and Risk Management Committee monitors the need for an internal audit function.
 The Company's management periodically undertakes an internal review of financial systems and processes and where systems are considered to require improvement, these systems are developed.

-The Company's external auditors are consulted for advice by the Audit and Risk Management Committee.
+The Company's External Auditor is consulted for advice by the Audit and Risk Management Committee.
 At this stage the Company's operational and financial functions are not complex, and all expenditure authorizations include the CEO and the CFO or Company Secretary.
-All supplies are known to the Company, and any irregular or unrecognised expenses are routinely queried and discussed with one of the three personnel noted above.
+All suppliers are known to the Company, and any irregular or unrecognised expenses are routinely queried and discussed with one of the three personnel noted above.

-Recommendation 7.4: Sustainability risks.
+7.4 Sustainability Risks